 Add a cumulative percentage column

 Calculate what percentage of total annual revenue each SKU represents.
 Then add a running cumulative total.
-The first SKU might represent 8% of total revenue.
-The second adds another 6%, bringing the cumulative to 14%.
+The first SKU might represent 8 percent of total revenue.
+The second adds another 6 percent, bringing the cumulative to 14 percent.
 Continue down the list.

 Draw the lines

-Mark the point where cumulative revenue hits 80% — everything above that line is an A item.
-The SKUs from 80% to 95% are B items.
-Everything from 95% to 100% is a C item.
+Mark the point where cumulative revenue hits 80 percent.
+Everything above that line is an A item.
+SKUs from 80 to 95 percent are B items.
+Everything from 95 to 100 percent is a C item.

 Apply differentiated management rules